-Perhaps CYJ’s most thrilling offer of all, 10th grade campers get to go on our incredible trip program: Segel!!
+Perhaps CYJ’s most thrilling offer of all, 9th and 10th grade campers get to go on our incredible trip program: Segel!!

 What’s the program like?